ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+11:

+- Remove support for multi-collection of batches, as well as the fixed-size query type's `by_batch_id` query. (\*)

+- Clarify purpose of report ID uniqueness.

+- Bump version tag from "dap-10" to "dap-11". (\*)

+10:

+- Editorial changes from httpdir early review.

+- Poll collection jobs with HTTP GET instead of POST. (\*)

+- Upload reports with HTTP POST instead of PUT. (\*)

+- Clarify requirements for problem documents.

+- Provide guidance on batch sizes when running VDAFs with non-trivial aggregation parameters.

+- Bump version tag from "dap-09" to "dap-10". (\*)

 09:

 - Fixed-size queries: make the maximum batch size optional.